Peel, Arkansas

-Peel is an unincorporated community in Marion County, Arkansas, United States.
+Peel is an unincorporated community in northwest Marion County, Arkansas, United States.
 Peel is located on Arkansas Highway 125, 8 mi east of Lead Hill.
 Peel has a post office with ZIP code 72668.
+Bull Shoals Lake on the White River lies just to the north and east of the community.

+2024 Earthquakes

+On January 4th and 5th 2024 four earthquakes were reported just to the southeast of the community.
+The strongest registered 2.5 on the Richter scale.